Alberto Rey: Las Balsas (The Rafts) Series (1995-1999)

 Researching Cuban archives in a library in Key West, FL, led Rey to discover the mission of the Cuban Refugee Center on Stock Island.
 When Cuban immigrants would arrive to the Florida Keys on rafts, the center would provide temporary housing, medical help, food, and connected immigrants to relatives living in America.
 The center displayed various rafts and crafts refugees used for the 90-mile crossing.
-Because Rey had several relatives who traveled to America on rafts and even a grandmother who did not survive the passage, Rey created the series in hopes to draw viewers in to explore the rafts and to ponder what the journey for Cuban refugees must have been like.
+Because Rey had several relatives who traveled to America on rafts and even a grandmother who did not survive the passage, Rey created the series in hopes of drawing viewers in to explore the rafts and to ponder what the journey for Cuban refugees must have been like.
 The success of the persons traveling on the rafts is left ambiguous.
 Rey hoped for the raft imagery to metaphorically become quiet but strong reminders of human tragedies and triumphs.

 Appropriated Memories Series (1996–1997)

-As Jorge J.E. gracia highlights in his essay "The Construction of Identity in Art: Alberto Rey's Journey," for the previous thirteen years, Rey's work was geared towards reclaiming his Cuban heritage.
+As Jorge J.E.
+Gracia highlights in his essay "The Construction of Identity in Art: Alberto Rey's Journey," for the previous thirteen years, Rey's work was geared toward reclaiming his Cuban heritage.
 Increasingly during that period in his life, he had growing concerns about a lack of connection to his surroundings in America.
 In an effort to analyze what he valued, he painted beloved memories including moments with his family, cultural religions symbols, and imagery from his childhood in a small rural coal-mining town in Pennsylvania.
 Since then, his work has tried to mend the spirituality of his Cuban culture with seeking some sense of spirituality in his everyday life.
-The Appropriated Memories Series aim to capture the fulfillment of researching, finding, and painting images of what he believed were a lost time.
-Altogether, the images are an abstracted recollection, reminiscences, and interpretations of his memory of Cuba.
+The Appropriated Memories Series aims to capture the fulfillment of researching, finding, and painting images of what he believed were a lost time.
+Altogether, the images are abstracted recollections, reminiscences, and interpretations of his memory of Cuba.

 Alberto Rey, "Appropriated Memories, San Juan Hill", oils on plaster,1997.
 Collection of the Frost Art Museum, Florida International University, Miami, FL.